-Concentration is a very important characteristic which helps us remain attentive towards the task at hand.
+Concentration is a very important characteristic that helps us remain attentive towards the task at hand.
 It is a key point in most activities, and it allows us to successfully and effectively complete tasks, take part in conversations, follow a movie, and yes, it also helps us while reading.

 It is very important to understand how to focus on reading since reading is such a beneficial activity.
 Therefore, our team of experts here at Basmo came up with some great tips on how to concentrate on reading.